How To Find The Distance Between Two Parallel Lines

 • General Form: Ax + By + C = 0, where A, B, and C are constants.

 Being able to convert between these forms allows you to choose the most convenient method for calculating the distance.
-For example, if you are given the equation in slope-intercept form, you can easily convert it to general form by rearranging the terms.
+Here's one way to look at it: if you are given the equation in slope-intercept form, you can easily convert it to general form by rearranging the terms.

 Trends and Latest Developments